-Sen. Mark Kirk (R-IL) is one of the Senate's foremost Middle East hawks as well as one of the Republican Party's more moderate voices on social policies.
-He is a vocal advocate of stiffening sanctions on Iran, has made a number of controversial remarks about the Israeli-Palestinian conflict, and has expressed support for launching a U.S. strike on Syria.
+Sen. Mark Kirk (R-IL) is a leading Senate hawk on the Middle East as well as one of the Republican Party's more moderate voices on social policies.
+He is a vocal advocate of stiffening sanctions on Iran, has made a number of controversial remarks about the Israeli-Palestinian conflict, and has expressed support for launching U.S. strikes on Syria.

-Kirk has been a leading proponent in the Senate of increasing sanctions on Iran over its nuclear enrichment program.
-He once argued that "it's okay to take the food out of the mouths" of Iranian citizens because of their government's actions.
+Kirk has been a leading proponent in the Senate of increasing pressure on Iran over its nuclear program, once arguing that "it's okay to take the food out of the mouths" of Iranian citizens because of their government's actions.

-In the lead up to the November 24, 2014, deadline for reaching a comprehensive nuclear deal between Iran and the P5+1, Kirk and fellow Iran hawk Sen. Robert Menendez (D-NJ) argued that "a good deal will dismantle, not just stall, Iran's illicit nuclear program."
+In the lead up to a November 2014 negotiations deadline on the nuclear deal, Kirk and fellow Iran hawk Sen. Robert Menendez (D-NJ) argued that "a good deal will dismantle, not just stall, Iran's illicit nuclear program."
 Kirk and Menendez also threatened "to work" with their "colleagues in Congress to act decisively" if a deal emerges that does not meet their standards, including imposing "stringent limits" on Iran's nuclear program that will last "for decades."

-In November 2013, shortly before Iran and the P5+1 negotiating powers reached an interim agreement that saw Iran cap its enrichment at 3.5 percent and submit to intrusive inspections in exchange for partial sanctions relief, Kirk told reporters that he was working closely with the American Israel Public Affairs Committee to push new sanctions through the Senate.
+In November 2013, shortly before Iran and the P5+1 reached an interim agreement that saw Iran cap its enrichment at low levels only allowing for the production of nuclear power and submit to intrusive inspections in exchange for partial sanctions relief, Kirk told reporters that he was working closely with the American Israel Public Affairs Committee to push new sanctions through the Senate.
 Kirk also launched unusually personal attacks against the Obama administration diplomats charged with shepherding the deal, deriding them as political appointees who "desperately want[ed] a New York Times article saying how great they are."
 Comparing himself to the famous Copernican scientist who was persecuted by the medieval Catholic Church for his beliefs, Kirk concluded, "Now I know exactly what Galileo felt like when he was dragged before the papal court."

 "So," observed former CIA analyst Paul Pillar in response to Kirk's claim, "a United States senator was calling the U.S. secretary of state and the vice president liars because of what a foreign government had told him."
 Pillar called Kirk's advocacy for the Israeli government's position "the most extreme form of any member of Congress, to the point of being a caricature," and accused Kirk of "doing everything he can to overturn a diplomatic process designed to prevent both a war and an Iranian nuclear weapon."